kube-burner/kube-burner/docs/cli/index.md

 - `uuid`: Benchmark ID.
 This is essentially an arbitrary string that is used for different purposes along the benchmark.
 For example, to label the objects created by kube-burner as mentioned in the [reference chapter](../reference/configuration.md#default-labels).
 By default, it is auto-generated.
 - `config`: Path or URL to a valid configuration file.
 See details about the configuration schema in the [reference chapter](../reference/configuration.md).
+- `configmap`: In case of not providing the `--config` flag, kube-burner is able to fetch its configuration from a given `configMap`.
+This variable configures its name. kube-burner expects the configMap to hold all the required configuration: config.yml, metrics.yml, and alerts.yml.
+Where metrics.yml and alerts.yml are optional.
+- `namespace`: Name of the namespace where the configmap is.
 - `log-level`: Logging level, one of: `debug`, `error`, `info` or `fatal`.
 Default `info`.
 - `metrics-endpoint`: Path to a valid metrics endpoint file.
 - `skip-tls-verify`: Skip TLS verification for Prometheus.
 The default is `true`.